duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

 },
 ```

 To prepare our data for displaying as HTML, we define a `normalize` function.
-This optional function takes each raw API item, and returns an item ready for displaying in the HTML template.
+This optional function takes each raw API item (a JavaScript object), and creates a new object for the HTML template can display.

-The `normalize` function is run on each item in the API result.
-For convenience, the original properties of each API result (which are not overwritten) are also included.
+The `normalize` function is iterated on each item in the API result.
+Also, the original properties of each API item are also included (unless explicitly overwritten).
 Learn more about the [`normalize` function here](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/frontend-reference/display-reference.html#normalize-function-optional).

 ```javascript
 normalize: function(item) {